apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ```

 The interesting aspect here is that we mark a transaction as failed, if it
 violates the validation rules.
-Although it is not of importance in this
+Although it is not important in this
-tutorial, it is a good pattern, which lets us to produce transactions that can
+tutorial, it is a good pattern, which lets us produce transactions that can
 be used to test the actual implementation with an end-to-end testing framework
 such as [Atomkraft][].